 Nothing turns off a child more than having to deal with an adult that does not listen.
-You should listen to the concerns about the move voiced by your children.
+You should give time to kids and listen to the concerns about the move voiced by your children.
 Kids ask a lot of questions, and when it comes to relocation, you can expect the questions to come at a fast and furious pace.
 Patience is the key for any move, but especially a move that involves relocating children.
 Always treat the concerns made by your kids with the utmost respect, even if you cannot satisfy some of the concerns.
 Most kids want to be heard.

 6. Keep Them Entertained